FV//FRANCHISEVALIDATE

 8 terminations in 2025; 1 transfer; 0 ceased 'other reasons' disclosed for 2025.

-Franchisor's framing: Discloses 2025 Net Cumulative Receipts for 137 active regional franchisees operating 18+ months…
+The franchisor's framing: Discloses 2025 Net Cumulative Receipts for 137 active regional franchisees operating 18+ m… We reconstruct what an owner actually keeps, from their own FDD.

 How much does a Expense Reduction Analysts franchise cost?